dalgaaf/storage2day-2020-ceph-security/markdown/attack-surface.md

 <!-- .slide: data-state="normal" id="attack-1" data-timing="20s" data-menu-title="Attack Surface: DoS" -->
 ## Attack Surface - General

+### Flaws and Bugs
+* An issue in one daemon effects all daemons of this type!

 ### Denial of Service
 * Open many connections <!-- .element class="fragment" -->
 * Submit many/large/small or expensive IOs